hvhvdevdev/hvdevlog/content/blog/build-a-simple-api-rust-hyper.md

 It works correctly this time.

-In the next part of this tutorial, I will talk about routing and route matching so that the counter do not update when `favicon.ico` is requested.
+In the next part of this tutorial, I will talk about routing and route matching so that the counter does not update when `favicon.ico` is requested.